Pilot error: Threat and error management (TEM)

 TEM involves the effective detection and response to internal or external factors that have the potential to degrade the safety of an aircraft's operations.
 Methods of teaching TEM stress replicability, or reliability of performance across recurring situations.
 TEM aims to prepare crews with the "coordinative and cognitive ability to handle both routine and unforeseen surprises and anomalies."
-The desired outcome of TEM training is the development of 'resiliency'.
-Resiliency, in this context, is the ability to recognize and act adaptively to disruptions which may be encountered during flight operations.
+The desired outcome of TEM training is the development of 'resilience'.
+Resilience, in this context, is the ability to recognize and act adaptively to disruptions which may be encountered during flight operations.
 TEM training occurs in various forms, with varying levels of success.
 Some of these training methods include data collection using the line operations safety audit (LOSA), implementation of crew resource management (CRM), cockpit task management (CTM), and the integrated use of checklists in both commercial and general aviation.
 Some other resources built into most modern aircraft that help minimize risk and manage threat and error are airborne collision and avoidance systems (ACAS) and ground proximity warning systems (GPWS).
 With the consolidation of onboard computer systems and the implementation of proper pilot training, airlines and crew members look to mitigate the inherent risks associated with human factors.